 - Chill the ice cream base in the blender jar in refrigerator for at least one hour.

 - Take the blender jar out of the fridge and add the chopped strawberry mixture.
-Pulse very briefly to combine.
-(You want to keep those little chunks of strawberries, so don't get crazy here.)
+Mix or pulse very briefly to combine.

-- Churn in ice cream maker according to manufacturer directions.
+- Add the strawberry mixture to the ice cream freezer.
+Churn according to manufacturer directions.

-- Serve immediately for soft serve ice cream, or, if you prefer your ice cream hard-set, put it in the freezer for 2-4 hours before serving.
+- For soft serve ice cream, serve immediately.
+If you prefer your ice cream hard-set, put it in the freezer for 2-4 hours before serving.